 Miniature painting grips have been around for awhile now.
 You can find some on Etsy, Kickstarter, etc. However, they all had a common problem in my opinion – unreliable model holding abilities.

-The ones I’ve seen rely on using blu tack to hold the model down, or some other temporary bonding.
+The ones I’ve seen rely on using blu tack to hold the model down, or some other temporary bonding like pins.
 I don’t know about you, but I’m damn rough when it comes to painting models.
 So, I never bought any of the other miniature painting grips.

 The other thing with the painting grips I considered buying was the price.
 Most of them are 3-4 times the cost of the Citadel Handle.
 That’s a fair bit of money for a holder when you would need a few to do batch painting, as taking a model off and on with blu tack isn’t ideal.

 The spring-loaded base holding ability of the Citadel painting handle was the selling point for me.
 I can hold the handle in any direction without fear of the model falling off.
-I can knock it over, the handle (and I have), and the model will remain in place.
+I can knock it over (and I have – a lot), and the model will remain in place.
 I’m seriously like a bull in a china shop with painting.

 The other thing I really like about the spring-loaded holder is that you can easily swap models in and out for batch painting.
 I don’t have to buy 5-6 handles to work on squads.
 I just quickly change out the model being worked on.
 That beats the hell out of blu tack in my opinion.